fatmamavis/HarmoniaKidsPrivacyPolicy/HarmoniaKidsPrivacyPolicy.md

 If you believe your rights have been violated:
 * **Turkey**: Personal Data Protection Authority (KVKK) - https://www.kvkk.gov.tr
 * **EU**: Data protection authority in your country
-* **US**: Federal Trade Commission (FTC) - https://www.ftc.gov
+* **USA**: Federal Trade Commission (FTC) - https://www.ftc.gov

-## 11. Cookie Policy (For Web Version - If Available)
+## 11. Cookie Policy (For Web Version - If Any)

 **Note:** Mobile app does not use cookies.
 If web version exists:

 * **Essential Cookies**: Login session, security
-* **Analytics Cookies**: Google Analytics (optional, can be refused)
+* **Analytics Cookies**: Google Analytics (optional, can be rejected)
 * **Marketing Cookies**: Not used

 ## 12. Changes and Updates

 ### 12.1 Policy Updates
-* This privacy policy may be updated as necessary
+* This privacy policy may be updated as needed
-* **Major Changes**: Announced via in-app notification
+* **Significant Changes**: Announced via in-app notification
-* **Minor Changes**: "Last Updated" date changed
+* **Minor Changes**: "Last Updated" date is changed
 * **Update History**: At the bottom of this page

 ### 12.2 Change Notification
-In case of major changes:
+In case of significant changes:
 * ✅ In-app popup notification
-* ✅ Email notification (if registered email exists)
+* ✅ Email notification (if email is registered)
 * ✅ 30 days advance notice

-**User Right**: If you do not accept changes, you can delete your account.
+**User Right**: If you do not accept the changes, you can delete your account.

 ## 13. Disclaimer

-### 13.1 Downloads from Unofficial Sources
+### 13.1 Download from Unofficial Sources
 ⚠️ **IMPORTANT WARNING:**

-Harmonia Kids application should **only** be downloaded from official stores:
+Harmonia Kids app should **only** be downloaded from official stores:
 * ✅ Apple App Store
 * ✅ Google Play Store

-In case of downloading from **unofficial sources** (APK files, third-party stores, jailbreak/root devices):
+In case of download from **unofficial sources** (APK files, third-party stores, jailbreak/root devices):
-* ❌ No security guarantee
+* ❌ Security is not guaranteed
-* ❌ No data protection guarantee
+* ❌ Data protection is not guaranteed
-* ❌ App functionality not guaranteed
+* ❌ App functionality is not guaranteed
-* ❌ Updates not provided
+* ❌ Updates are not provided
-* ❌ No technical support
+* ❌ Technical support is not provided

 **Risks:** Security vulnerabilities, malware, data theft, device damage

-**Liability:** All issues arising from unofficial sources are user's responsibility.
+**Responsibility:** All issues arising from unofficial sources are the user's responsibility.

 ### 13.2 Linked Third-Party Sites
 There may be links to third-party websites within the app.
-We are not responsible for these sites' privacy policies.
+We are not responsible for the privacy policies of these sites.

 ## 14. Contact

 ### 14.1 Privacy Questions
-For questions about the privacy policy:
+For questions about privacy policy:

 **Email**: privacy@harmoniakids.com
 **Subject**: "Privacy Policy Question"
 **Response Time**: Within 5 business days

 ### 14.2 Data Protection Officer (DPO)
-**Name**: [DPO Name - to be added]
 **Email**: dpo@harmoniakids.com
 **Role**: GDPR compliance and protection of user rights